dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% task 'Create a new root node for the application.' %}

-In the [first tutorial](../001_static_content/) in this series, we created an application with a single widget, which we modified to show the title of our Biz-E Bodies view.
-In this tutorial, we are going to expand our application to show each worker's portrait as well as their name.
+In [Your first Dojo 2 application](../001_static_content/), the first tutorial in this series, we created an application with a single widget, which we modified to show the title of our Biz-E-Bodies view.
+In this tutorial, we are going to expand our application to show the names and portraits of our Biz-E-Bodies, the workers in the fictional Biz-E-Corp.
 Before we get to that, we have some refactoring to do.
 Our demo application is currently hard-wired to render our widget, which has been renamed to the more appropriate `Banner` in this tutorial.
 This can be found in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}